FuzzSuz/Siege/README.md

 If you prefer traditional web hosting:

 1. Sign up for a web hosting service (e.g., Bluehost, HostGator, DreamHost).
-2. Upload all the files in this directory to your hosting account using FTP or the hosting provider's file manager.
+2. Upload the contents of the `src/web` directory to your hosting account using FTP or the hosting provider's file manager.
 3. Your site will be accessible at your domain or subdomain.

-## Implementation Details

-### Data Models

-The application uses JavaScript classes to represent the data models:

-- `Operator`: Represents a Rainbow Six Siege operator with properties for name, side (Attacker/Defender), special ability, primary weapon, speed, and armor.
-- `Strategy`: Represents an attack or defense strategy with properties for name, description, and side.
-- `SiegePicker`: Manages the operators and strategies, providing methods to retrieve them based on various criteria.

-### User Interface

-The user interface is built using HTML and CSS, with JavaScript handling the dynamic content and user interactions.
-The interface includes:

-- A sidebar for navigation
-- Panels for each feature
-- Tabs for separating attackers and defenders
-- Cards for displaying operator and strategy information
-- Action buttons for triggering random selections and filters

 ## Converting from Java to Web

-This web application is a direct port of the Java Swing application, with the following mappings:
+The web application is a direct port of the Java Swing application, with the following mappings:

 - Java classes → JavaScript classes
 - Swing panels → HTML div elements with CSS